arcus/arcus_skill_series_sql/sql_basics/sql_basics.md

 Here, we're asking SQL to give us all of the columns in the allergies table where the stop date is less than March 1, 2020.

 --{{0}}--
-When this code is run, each row's `stop` value will be assessed against our `where` statement.
+When this code is run, each row's `stop` value will be assessed against our `WHERE` statement.
 Let's think through all of the possible categories that these values could fall into.

 {{1}}
+Possible values for `stop`:

-1. A date less than (before) March 1, 2020,
+1. A date less than (before) March 1, 2020
-2. A date equal to March 1, 2020,
+2. A date equal to March 1, 2020
-3. A date greater than (after) March 1, 2020,
+3. A date greater than (after) March 1, 2020
 4. No date at all (null)

 --{{1}}--
-The `stop` value could be a date less than (or earlier to) March 1, 2020.
-It could be a date that is equal to March 1, 2020.
-It could be a date greater than (or after) March 1, 2020.
-Or, the value could be blank, with no date listed at all -- in other words, it could be `null`.

---{{1}}--
 Given what you've learned so far about WHERE statements, filtering, and `NULL` values, which category or categories do you think the returned data will fall into?

 --{{1}}--
 Let's run the code now and see what the results are!
 The only rows returned are those with a date earlier than March 1, 2020.
-Dates equal to or later than that date are not included, of course, because they are in obvious violation of the WHERE clause filter.
-Rows that do not have a date (ie, NULL values) are not returned, because they cannot be evaluated with the comparison operator.
+Dates equal to or later than that date are not included, of course, because the WHERE clause filter is "less than".
+Rows that do not have a date (i.e. NULL values) are not returned, because they cannot be evaluated with the comparison operator.

 --{{1}}--
 The fact that nulls aren't included in comparisons is a very subtle distinction that can drastically alter the output of your SQL statements.
 This can be very important when writing inclusion and exclusion logic and thinking about what cases belong in your data set.
 Always keep in mind that you might have missing values, and consider what that might mean for your selection of rows.

---{{1}}--
-Now, perhaps we're interested in running an analysis only on allergies that are current, that is, they do not have a `stop` date.
-And perhaps we're aware that allergies with a date prior to March 1, 2020 have some possible data quality issues, and should be manually checked to see if they are actually current allergies that had a stop date entered by mistake.

---{{1}}--
-In that case, we would want to return a mix of both null and non-null values.
-In order to achieve this, we'd need to combine what we already know about comparison operators and null values, along with our previously learned lessons about **logical** operators.
+--{{2}}--
+If you **did** want to include rows with missing data for `stop` as well (i.e. NULL values) then you would have to add that explicitly to your WHERE statement with OR.

 {{2}}
 *****